GMAT or GRE for MBA Admissions: What You Need to Know

 If the GMAT score is below average for a target MBA program and you’re a traditional industry applicant from a common demographic pool, it would be wise to pivot to the GRE.

-A: For anyone struggling with the math side of the GMAT, we recommend shifting to the GRE.
-That may give the applicant can gain an edge, as the quantitative section of the GRE is easier than the GMAT quant section.
+For anyone struggling with the math side of the GMAT, we recommend shifting to the GRE.
+That may give the applicant an edge, as the quantitative section of the GRE is easier than the GMAT quant section.
 If applicants are nervous about their quantitative performance, they will likely perform better on the GRE.

 We have seen that the GRE could be a valuable differentiator and smart strategic decision for an MBA candidacy.
 MBA programs began accepting this exam to attract a broader, more diverse set of applicants.
 Because the GRE is accepted at many graduate programs, incorporating the test into an application strategy often bolsters positioning, especially for non-traditional applicants.